devmount/neural-network-pos-tagger/readme.md

     pip install tensorflow
     pip install texttable

-If the installation was successful, change to the directory of the Tagger you want to use and everything should be ready to run properly; e.g. the Feed-forward Neural Network Tagger:
+If the installation was successful, change to the directory of the Tagger and everything should be ready to run properly:

     cd fnn-tagger/